SEC v. Wahi: Background

-Coinbase, the largest US cryptocurrency exchange, has since May 2020 publicly announced when it will begin listing certain crypto assets on its trading platform.
+Coinbase, the largest US cryptocurrency exchange, in May 2020 publicly announced that it would begin listing certain crypto assets on its trading platform.

 In October 2020, Coinbase hired Ishan as a manager in its Assets and Investing Products group, which was responsible for supporting and coordinating the Coinbase listing announcements described herein.
 Coinbase determined that because Ishan was regularly entrusted with material, nonpublic information, he was a “Covered Person” under its Global Trading Policy and Digital Asset Trading Policy.
 As part of this, Ishan was involved in the highly confidential process of listing crypto assets on Coinbase’s exchanges.
 Ishan had detailed and advanced knowledge of which crypto assets Coinbase was planning to list and the timing of public announcements about those crypto asset listings.
 Beginning at least in August 2021 and continuing through May 2022, Wahi was also a member of a private Coinbase messaging channel reserved for a small number of Coinbase employees with direct involvement in the Coinbase asset listing process.
 Coinbase has internal policies which forbid and advise against disclosing "Material Nonpublic Information" to any other person, even co-workers, family or friends.”
 Coinbase's policies expressly defined “material nonpublic information” to include “information about a decision by Coinbase to list, not list, or add features to a Digital Asset.

 The SEC outlined the listing of the cryptocurrency POWR as an example of Wahi's insider trading.
 On November 12, 2021, Ishan learned that Coinbase would soon announce the listing of the crypto asset POWR.
 On November 15, 2021, just minutes after receiving confirmation that POWR would be listed later that day, Ishan called Nikhil.
 Beginning at 2:52 pm ET – just two minutes before the Coinbase listing announcement – a blockchain address Nikhil controlled purchased 18,413 POWR at a cost of approximately $7,000.
 Almost immediately after the announcement, that blockchain address exchanged those POWR tokens for approximately $10,050 in another crypto asset.
 As a result, Nikhil realized illicit proceeds of approximately $3,050.
 A similar pattern occurred when Coinbase listed the cryptocurrencies AMP, RLY, and DDX.

 According to the SEC, because all of the defendants understood that Ishan was providing material, nonpublic information in breach of his duty to Coinbase, the Defendants took steps to conceal their communications and trading, including by utilizing multiple accounts, wallets, and addresses across multiple platforms, including foreign trading platforms, in carrying out their trading in advance of Coinbase’s listing announcements.
 This included the use of a non-US phone with a non-US number.

 In its initial filings to the court, the SEC accuses Ishan Wahi from June 2021 to April 2022, of repeatedly tipping nonpublic information about the timing and content of when Coinbase’s will list certain cryptocurrencies to Nikhil and Ramani, who used this information to trade ahead of multiple listing announcements.
 Nikhil and Ramani earning at least $1.1 million in illicit profits.
 The SEC blasted Ishan for "breaching of his duty to Coinbase for a personal benefit".